We have not had a good gardening article for a while, so here’s some easy advice for acidic or high alkaline soils, we see this a lot in the west.

 - Wood ash does wonders for sandy soil.

-To lower the acidity of your soil, you can try this organic method: sprinkling about 0.5 inch of ash from burned trees then adding it to the soil of around one-foot depth.
+To lower the acidity of your soil, you can try this organic method: sprinkling about 0.5 inches of ash from burned trees then adding it to the soil of around one-foot depth.

 When going this way, you only need to apply small portions of ash for several years.
 Yet, it proves to work effectively not only as a soil additive but also a wonderful way for fireplace ash recycling.